yamcs/yamcs/docs/server-manual/mdb/loaders/xtce.rst

    The filename to be loaded.
 Either this or the ``fileset`` attribute are required

 fileset (string or list of strings)
-   Available since Yamcs 5.2; can be used to load multiple XML files.
+   Can be used to load multiple XML files.
 A glob pattern can be used to match multiple files and/or the files can be specified in the list.
 The ``**`` for matching directories recursively is not supported.

    If the ``fileset`` option is used, the ``subLoader`` cannot be used to load child subsystems.
 This is because it is not possible to specify which subsystem will be the parent of the child.

 autoTmPartitions (boolean)
    If true, Yamcs will automatically mark to be used as archive partitions all containers which do not have a parent.

    If this option is false, the containers can still be manually marked by using the  ancillary data property ``UseAsArchivingPartition``:

    .. code-block:: xml